Are cheap reading glasses from the Dollar Store any good?

-They don’t require a prescription and are easy to obtain.
+Plus, they don’t require a prescription.
+They’re easy to obtain.

-If you are a budget-wise retiree, dollar store reading glasses are so inexpensive that you can buy them by the handful and not worry about misplacing them or breaking them.
+If you’re a budget-wise retiree, dollar store reading glasses are so inexpensive that you can buy them by the handful and not worry about misplacing or breaking them.

 I buy several at a time and keep a pair at my computer desk, nightstand, and in the kitchen for reading recipes.
 A pair with higher magnification is at our sewing station.

-To save money in the long run, you may want to purchase slightly more expensive pairs, like the ones we are offering below through our Amazon affiliate link.
+Because of that, you may save money in the long run by purchasing a slightly more expensive pair, like the ones I’m offering below through our Amazon affiliate link.

-Feel free to click over and see the additional colors and diopters that they come in.
-If you buy through this link, you won’t pay any more, but we’ll get a few cents from Amazon which will be much appreciated.
+When you buy through this link, you won’t pay any more, but we’ll get a few cents from Amazon.
+Thank you!

 Where do you buy your reading glasses?
 Have you ever bought any from the dollar store?
 Please leave us a comment below.